 Botanical Supplement Fact Sheets

-This collection of fact sheets and other resources from the NIH Office of Dietary Supplements and other federal government sources presents information about dietary supplements and their ingredients.
+This collection of fact sheets and other resources from the NIH Office of Dietary Supplements (ODS) and other federal government sources provides information about dietary supplements and their ingredients.
 These include vitamins, minerals, herbs and botanicals, probiotics, and more.
-Many of these resources are available in versions written for consumers (in both English and Spanish) and also for health professionals.
+Many of these resources are available in versions written for health professionals and for consumers (in both English and Spanish).

 A